 The Windows devices were easy enough to figure out.
 Thousands of endpoints with TCP 135, 139, and 445 open.
 We passed over those.
 We also skipped the TCP 515 and 9100 devices: printers or print servers, for the most part.
 Ram’s eyebrow went up when he saw switches and routers with Telnet still open, but we knew what those things were.
 He’d write the email to the network team later on.

 He’d write that email later because we were now at the end of the line, the Skid Row of the network.
 All the IoT devices plugged in by every Tom, Dick, and Harry at the company.
-The devices dangling off of D-link hubs.
+The devices dangling off of D-link hubs, just like ID cards hanging off of branded merchandise.
 The gear left behind by long-gone consultants.
 The things people plug in without ever thinking.
 And the heartbreak that comes from not thinking.
 No thinking at all about security, about personal information, about known vulnerabilities, about default passwords.
 They’re just plugged in, given a server IP address, and then forgotten about, left for someone else to worry about.

 The first one we looked at had a normal, unassuming IP address.
 10.2.44.63.
 Nobody ever expects trouble from 10.2.44.63.
 It’s the IP address next door, the all-American kid with a freckled face and a country smile.
 We look at that IP address and think nothing of it.
 Well, I’ve got a news flash for you, friend: you never trust an IP address that has port 80 open.
 It could turn out to be who knows what – a botnet control server, a pivot to the rest of the network, an exposed database, a key to the kingdom, your kingdom, and you won’t be king much longer with devices at 10.2.44.63 having that port 80 open, for anyone to stop by and look at.